-- This course deals with the introduction and design of prestressed concrete members. - Ability to analyze a prestressed structure and the losses included

-B. Course Outcomes: At the end of the course, students will be able to

-- [CO1] Understanding of behavior of prestressed concrete structure which is an advanced topic of civil engineering. - [CO2] Design, analysis, detailing and construction of prestressed concrete structural. - [CO3] Ability to determine dflecural strength - [CO4] Ability to solve deflections - [CO5] Ability to obtain the mechanism of transfer of prestress.
+- This course deals with the introduction and design of prestressed concrete members. - Ability to analyze a prestressed structure and the losses included - B. Course Outcomes: At the end of the course, students will be able to - [CO1] Understand the behavior of prestressed concrete structure which is an advanced topic of civil engineering. - [CO2] Design, analysis, detailing and construction of prestressed concrete structural. - [CO3] Determine flecural strength - [CO4] Solve deflections - [CO5] Obtain the mechanism of transfer of prestress.

-C. Assessment Plan:
+C. Hibbebbillette i iuiti 1

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

 Attendance A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all l types of leaves including medical
+The allowance of 25% includes al l types of leaves including medical

 leaves.